-St Benedict's Mission Centre Narrabundah invites all to a healing Mass on Friday 8th May at 5.30pm with the special focus on the mother relationship.
+St Benedict's Mission Centre Invites all To a Mass for Mothers St Benedict's Mission Centre Narrabundah invites all to a healing Mass on Friday 8th May at 5.30pm with the special focus on the mother relationship.
 Come along and pray for mothers both living and dead to give thanks for their mothering, to pray for God's blessing for the role mothers play and to pray for all those whose relationships with their mothers need God's healing touch.

-5.30 pm, Friday 12th May HEALING MASS
+5.30 pm, Friday 12th May HEALING MASS St Ber dict's Church, Narrab Idah and background checks before being approved as carers.